RainierBarrett/cpp_langevin_simulator/README.md

     $ make test  # To run all tests via CTest
     $ make catch # Run all tests directly, showing more details to you

+Right now the tests are set to run all and reports all at once, too.
+Use catch to see if an individual test is failing.
+Right now what I've got covered for testing is as follows:

+    * `read_test.cpp` : This tests whether the file-reader is reading a sample file appropriately
+    * `eta_test.cpp`  : This tests whether my random process (eta) is giving different numbers whenever it's called.
+    * `CalculatorTests.cpp`: An example file that came with the cookie cutter and I haven't removed.
+    * `get_pos_test.cpp` : This makes sure the index-grabbing function works appropriately.
+    * `setup_test.cpp` : This tests that all the set-value functions for the Langevin class are working.
+    * `timestep_test.cpp` : This makes sure that the particle's position moves when the `step()` function is called.

 ## Checking code coverage

 For now, I've been unable to convince Travis to play nice with an automated test for this.
 To see it for yourself, you'll have to run a command.
 From within the build directory, you can run: